 DHS published a proposed rule to change how the H1B Visa Lottery process would work during the H1B Registration Process on Nov 2, 2020, later they published final rule on Jan 7th, 2021 with an effective date of March 9, 2021.
 But, after Biden Administration has taken office, they have moved the effective date of this rule to December 31, 2021.
-In this article, we will review the final rule details, why delayed, DHS feedback to comments, FAQs and next steps.
+Finally, USCIS withdrew the same rule in December 2021 after losing a court battle.
+In this article, we will review the final rule details, why delayed, DHS feedback to comments, FAQs.

 Court Cancels H1B Lottery with Wage Levels Rule

 September 15th, 2021 : Today Court canceled the USCIS Rule with H1BVisa Lottery to be based on Wage Levels.
 It was canceled based on the fact that the then-acting Secretary Mr. Wolf was. not lawfully appointed and hence the rule is invalid.
 Check all details at : Court Cancels H1B Visa Lottery based on Wage Levels Rule

 DHS Delays Implementation Date to Dec 31, 2021

 February 4th, 2021 : Today DHS released an alert indicating that they are delaying the “H1B Wage Levels based Lottery selection” until December 31, 2021.
 Below is the summary of their decision and reason to delay